@svelte-put/preprocess-inline-svg GitHub

 Runtime Solution

-This processor is best for static svgs like icons and pictograms.
-For dynamic svgs (i.e loaded from network), use @svelte-put/inline-svg - an action-based strategy with a similar api.
+This package works best with static SVGs like icons and pictograms.
+For dynamic SVGs (i.e fetched from network), use @svelte-put/inline-svg - an action-based strategy with a similar API to that of this package.

 Installation